atharvapawar9/sql_job_analysis/README.md

 # Conclusions

 ### Insights
-From the analysis, several general insights that emerged:
+From the analysis, several general insights emerged:

 1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000!
 2. **Skills for Top-Paying Jobs**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.